-- 1. Remove the front fog light cover. - 2.
-Remove the front fog light assembly by removing the two bolts. - 3.
+- 1. Remove the fog light protector. - 2.
+Remove the fog light assembly by removing the two screws. - 3.
 Disconnect the connector. - 4.
-Remove the front fog light case cap by turning it counterclockwise.
+Remove the fog light bulb by turning it counterclockwise. - 5.

-- 5. Disconnect the connector behind the case cap. - 6.
-Release the retainer spring. - 7.
 Replace the bulb with a new one.
 Then reconnect the connectors and reinstall the removed parts in the reverse order of removal.